back

 2. Transcribing Legal or Medical Records

 Have you ever watched a TV show where a doctor talks into a tape recorder after seeing a patient?
-Transcriptionists are the people that take those records, along with many other types of audio or video files, and write them out for reading purposes.
+Transcriptionists are the people who take those records, along with many other types of audio or video files, and write them out for reading purposes.
 As you can imagine, transcription in the medical and legal fields is essential to ensure that important records are available for easy access.

 Good transcription requires good reading and listening skills.
 It’s also a job done well in solitude; there’s no need for other team members in transcription.
 Independent transcribers can either contract themselves for hourly rates or charge by the size and number of records needed for transcription.